Discrepancies in data: Why don’t the numbers always match up?

 Click injection occurs when an app is downloaded and fraudsters inject a click.
 In doing so, the fraudsters are taking credit for the install.
 With click injection fraud, you’ll end up paying for performance that isn’t there.

-Adjust combats click injection with our Click Injection Filter.
+Adjust combats click injection using our click injection filter.
 This filter utilizes deterministic timestamps to prevent attribution to fake engagements.

 3. Device farms